w3f/staking-rewards-collector/README.md

 **Note**: The current estimate of overall tax burden assumes that staking rewards are taxed as they are paid out into the account with the respective spot-price of the day.
 It is unclear, whether this is the right way to do it.
 In addition, note that you are relying on Subscan's API (for staking data) as well as CoinGecko's API (for price data).

 # Changelog
+## Version 1.2
+* Removed the restriction that priceData must be available for all days within the specified time window.
+Now the user can request price data for any time period and the script will only populate prices where it is available and return a price of 0 where it is not.
+* Bugfix: There was one more day available of priceData from CoinGecko.
+This day is now included.
+* Adjusted `README.md` to illustrate the changes of v1.2.

 ## Version 1.1
 * Bugfix: In some special combinations of `start`and `end`and paid rewards, it could lead to a premature termination of the addStakingData loop and not finding rewards.
 * Bugfix: The script would parse one day less than in `end` specified.